soldatov-s/go-gpss/Readme.md

 - half of the waiters have a very small utilization
 - a hostess 2 has a very low utilization (9.38%)

-We can say that our restaurant is a very big and has a lot of extra staff.
+We can say that our restaurant very big and have many staff.
+Or we opened a restaurant in a bad place, and there are too few visitors.
+I tested model when clients enter to restaurant every 5 minutes with deviation 3 minutes and utilization rate began to grow.
+If needs developer can change how will be splits orders between cooks or adds splits order between waiters for uniform distribution of orders.

 # Fixes
 - Fixed report, ordered by id in Pipeline